OWASP/owasp-mastg/Document/Testcases/0x06a_OMTG-CODE_Android.md

 ### Black-box Testing

+When targetting a compiled Android application, the most reliable method is to first decompile it in order to obtain the AndroidManifest.xml file (see Decompiling Android App Guide - #TODO-Create a general guide that can bee referenced anywhere in the OMSTF) and check the value of "android:debuggable" attribute.

-Use the Android Asset Packaging Tool (aapt) to check the debuggable flag :
+Otherwise, use the Android Asset Packaging Tool (aapt) to check the debuggable flag :

 ```
 $ aapt l -a /path/to/apk/file.apk | grep debuggable